Ito-Matsuda/artifactory-cleanup/scripts/x-update-pods/README.md

+Step X: Forcibly update notebooks that were not actioned on.

 # CONCERNS
 What if image name changes?
 How will I do a best fit kind of image change / just the most recent one?